paapaabdullahm/ubuntu-desktop-ansible-config/README.md

-# ubuntu-desktop-ansibleconfig
+# Ubuntu Desktop Ansible Config
-A set of Ansible roles for configuring Ubuntu desktop.
-It installs and configures general, good to have application programs (can be customized if needed), and other tools that are meant for software development and related.
+A set of Ansible roles for configuring Ubuntu (16.04 and above) desktop environment.
+It automates the installation and configuration of essential, good to have utility programs (can be customized if needed), and other tools that are meant for software development and related.

-Git and Ansible are the only requirements
+Git and Ansible are the only requirements.

 ### Install
     $ sudo apt-get install git